 You may change your PCP for any reason, at any time.
 Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP.
+Please note that when you change your PCP you will be limited to the specialists and hospitals to which the new PCP will refer you.
 Please see Section 2.3 in this chapter for additional details.